 Get a Rug

 A rug can change an entire room and if you have been searching for the perfect rug but you cannot find one anywhere, do not worry!
 There are a number of different companies who can help you to create a rug or carpet that meets your specific requirements for less than you might expect.
+One such company is a Vaheed Taheri, a San Francisco rug store, which is dedicated to making sure your rug/carpet shopping is a pleasant journey.

 Sometimes all your home might need is just a little lick of paint.
 This will only look good if you nail the technique.
 If you do a quick, messy job it could end up looking worse than when you started.